MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of multilevel atomic systems: Introduction

 In this paper, we introduce the \mathttt{MultiAtomLiouvilleEquationGenerator} (\mathttt{MulAtoLEG}). \mathttt{MulAtoLEG} is a Mathematica\cite{Mathematica} package designed to obtain the exact master and adjoint master equations for multilevel atomic systems with an arbitrary number of atoms, based on an extension to multilevel atoms of the adjoint master equation for two-level multi-atom systems originally derived by Lehmberg \cite{PhysRevA.2.883} and on the master equation formulated by Genes \cite{PRXQuantum.3.010201}.
-Even though the extended Lehmberg model has appeared in previous works \cite{PhysRevResearch.7.013028}, for clarity and completeness we present here a thorough and rigorous exposition that elucidates its foundations and extends its range of applicability.
+We now allow the possibility that the dipoles related to different transitions interact among each other.
+Even though the extended Lehmberg model has appeared in previous works \cite{PhysRevResearch.7.013028}, for clarity we present here a thorough and rigorous exposition that elucidates its foundations and how the present program broadens its range of applicability with respect to previous analysis.
+Efforts have been made to simplify the usage of the package so that users only need to provide the basic multi level structure, the allowed transitions and the external fields.

 The package includes functionalities that simplify the generation of equations for complex transition configurations in alkali atoms.
 Although \mathttt{MulAtoLEG} is primarily aimed at atomic systems, it is also capable of generating master and adjoint master equations for arbitrary Hamiltonians and Lindbladians.
 Additionally, it provides tools to construct differential equations in the dressed-state basis, which, in many cases, allow one to compute the non-unitary evolution operator explicitly.
 The design philosophy of \mathttt{MulAtoLEG} is to exploit Mathematica’s vectorization and sparse linear algebra capabilities to optimize the use of computational resources.
 Since the package produces full equations without approximations, the achievable system size is, in practice, limited by the available computational resources.